moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 For Update 8 and 1.0 the header version was `13`, for 1.1 it is `14`.
 Internally, an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.
 The variable names are taken from the struct `FSaveHeader` in `FGSaveManagerInterface.h`.

-`SaveDateTime` is the serialization of an [FDateTime object](https://docs.unrealengine.com/en-US/API/Runtime/Core/Misc/FDateTime/index.html).
-Ticks since 0001-01-01 00:00, where 1 tick is 100 nanoseconds.
-Satisfactory seems to use the UTC time zone.

 > Source Reference: `FGSaveManagerInterface.h` - `struct FSaveHeader`